U.S. adds Vatican to money-laundering 'concern' list

 “Our aim is to make the ‘white list’ and we are happy that we have been put in the State Department’s less vulnerable category,” a Vatican official said, speaking on condition of anonymity.

-The category of most vulnerable centers includes all members of the Group of Eight countries, including the United States, Germany, Italy and Russia, because the size of their economies and banking systems can facilitate money-laundering.
-It also includes small centers such as Britain’s Channel Islands.
+The category of most vulnerable centres includes all members of the Group of Eight countries, including the United States, Germany, Italy and Russia, because the size of their economies and banking systems can facilitate money-laundering.
+It also includes small centres such as Britain’s Channel Islands.

 The State Department’s methodology is different from that of the Financial Action Task Force’s International Cooperation Review Group (ICRG), which concentrates on a nation’s compliance with international law and money-laundering regulations.